eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 payments securely and conveniently using their Wallet Units, so that they can enjoy a seamless and protected shopping and payment experience.

-A Wallet Unit facilitates complying with strong customer authentication (SCA) requirements for electronic payments, ensuring a high level of security and compliance with [Article 97 of the PSD2](https://eur-lex.europa.eu/eli/dir/2015/2366/oj#d1e5540-35-1) (and with the future PSD3/PSR).
+A Wallet Unit may facilitate complying with strong customer authentication (SCA) requirements for electronic payments, ensuring a high level of security and compliance with [Article 97 of the PSD2](https://eur-lex.europa.eu/eli/dir/2015/2366/oj#d1e5540-35-1) (and with the future PSD3/PSR).

-Note: Whereas the PSD2 speaks about 'strong *customer* authentication', the [European Digital Identity Regulation], Article 5f(2), uses the term strong *user* authentication, and says that Relying Parties in (among others) the banking and financial sector shall accept EUDI Wallet Units to comply with legal requirements regarding strong user authentication.
-The ARF assumes that this means that Wallet Units must comply with the requirements for SCA in the PSD2.
+Note: Whereas the PSD2 speaks about 'strong *customer* authentication', the [European Digital Identity Regulation], Article 5f(2), uses the term 'strong *user* authentication'.
+The ARF assumes that this means that Wallet Units must comply with the requirements for SCA in the PSD2

 [Commission Delegated Regulation (EU) 2018/389](https://eur-lex.europa.eu/eli/reg_del/2018/389/oj) lays down the requirements for strong customer authentication (SCA), which needs